-They are made of ductile cast-iron lined (internal and external) in resin coating.
+They are made of ductile cast-iron lined (internal and external) resin coating.
 The provider will give the same warranties as for pipes.
-Assembly using threads or flared nipples are forbidden.
-The diameter of the parts is defined as the main diameter of the part of the largest diameter of the reduction.
+Assembly using threads or flared nipples is forbidden.
+The diameter of the parts is defined as the main diameter of the part with the largest diameter of the